isomerpages/moe-yishunsec/_parents/PDLP.md

 ---
 ### Latest Updates

-* PLD will be issued to Sec 1 students on 13 Apr 2023.
+* DMA Option A and Option B for Sec 1s will be implemented by 5 May 2023.

 ### PDLP Student Device Information Kit